Prince (Prince of Persia): In video games

 In The Two Thrones (2005), the Prince and Kaileena find that his actions in Warrior Within undid the Vizier's death.
 The Vizier kills Kaileena with the Dagger of Time, absorbing the Sands and turning into a god-like monster.
 The Prince is also infected by the Sands, manifesting an alternate Dark Prince personality.
 During his adventure, he reunites with Farah, accepts responsibility for his people after finding Sharaman's body, and eventually kills the Vizier.
 Kaileena's spirit removes the Sands and Dagger from the world, and in a final mental confrontation the Prince overcomes the Dark Prince's influence.
 Other stories from the seven years between The Sands of Time and Warrior Within are told in Battles of Prince of Persia (2005) and The Forgotten Sands (2010), showing events which changed the Prince's outlook on the world.

 In the reboot Prince of Persia (2008), the Prince is not royal by birth, but instead his story and trials are destined to shape him into a ruler.
 The Prince becomes embroiled in a quest by the priestess Elika to reseal the dark god Ahriman.
 While ultimately successful, the ritual costs Elika's life.
 The Prince, mirroring the actions of Elika's father which originally released Ahriman, decides to bring Elika back to life, freeing Ahriman once again; a disappointed Elika abandons the Prince soon after.
 In The Fallen King, the Prince searches for a way to contain Ahriman's influence, fighting a corrupted king with help from the king's disembodied light side and a spirit dubbed the Ancestor.

-In The Lost Crown (2024), the Prince is called Ghassan, reluctant heir to the Persian Empire whose kidnapping to Mount Qaf triggers the game's events.
+In The Lost Crown (2024), the Prince is called Ghassan, reluctant heir to the Persian Empire, whose kidnapping to Mount Qaf triggers the game's events.
 The game's protagonist Sargon, one of an elite group dubbed the Immortals, is sent by Ghassan's mother Queen Thomyris to retrieve him.
 The Immortals' leader Vahram, revealed to be a displaced heir, orchestrated the plot due to the murder of his father by Thomyris.
-After Vahram's defeat, Sargon exposes Thomyris and Ghassan abdicates.
-Another version of the Prince acts as the unnamed protagonist of The Rogue Prince of Persia (2024), here a young royal whose rash use of his time-bending powers cause a hostile land to attack with a magical army.
+After Vahram's defeat, Sargon exposes Thomyris, and Ghassan abdicates.
+Another version of the Prince acts as the unnamed protagonist of The Rogue Prince of Persia (2025), here a young royal whose rash use of his time-bending powers causes a hostile land to attack with a magical army.